 Besides the City Council there are other city departments that may be involved when Planned Parenthood comes to town: the zoning board, the health department, planning and development.
 Take advantage of every opportunity to raise your concerns with each of these departments.

-That will mean pursuing the same steps as you did with the city council—finding out when these bodies meet, checking agendae, finding out how public comment can be made, etc.—and packing their meeting with pro-lifers so they know the public is watching.
+That will mean pursuing the same steps as you did with the city council—finding out when these bodies meet, checking agendas, finding out how public comment can be made, etc.—and packing their meeting with pro-lifers so they know the public is watching.

 If the municipal government fails to act on behalf of your interests, don’t lose heart.
 Your work is not over.

 Take note of how each member of the council spoke or voted about the cause.
 This information can be used to help them or hinder them when the next election time around.

 Also, keep an eye on further developments at the facility.
 When you and your fellow pro-lifers are praying or sidewalk counseling outside the abortion facility, be sure to keep an eye out for any illegal or disturbing behavior.
 If you suspect something illegal is happening, this can be brought to the police or city government.

 File Freedom of Information Act (FOIA) requests regularly asking for any communication between the city and the abortion facility to see if they are planning anything.
-Also file requests for any emergency call recordings to the address of the abortion facility.
+Also file requests for any emergency call recordings for ambulances dispatched to the address of the abortion facility.